httpwg/http-extensions/draft-thomson-http-encryption.md

 header field.
 The method for key derivation depends on the parameters that are present in the header field.

+The value or values provided in the Encryption-Key header field is valid only for the current HTTP message unless additional information indicates a greater scope.

 Note that different methods for determining input keying material will produce different amounts of data.
 The HKDF process ensures that the final content encryption key is the necessary size.